-Donor Pyramids can Make or Break Your Capital Campaigns
+How a Donor Pyramid Can Make or Break Your Capital Campaign

 Are you starting a capital campaign?
 Then, missing this step could send your campaign down a rocky road.
 This important step is building a donor pyramid.
 These structures also referred to as fundraising pyramids, are an accurate way to prioritize development efforts.

 Yet, not all pyramids are created equal.
 Read on to see how to build one that will boost your campaign and help you exceed your goals.